Upcoming Special Events

 Description:

 Mindfulness while speaking can be supported by grounding in the body and stabilized by an open, receptive heart.
-This daylong retreat will include guided meditations, dharma talks, silent sitting, and walking meditation.
-We will also engage in small-group practice sessions designed to deepen the direct experience of speaking while grounded in embodied awareness and connected to the quality of citta (heart-mind).
+This daylong retreat will include guided meditations, dharma talks, silent sitting, walking meditation.
+We will also engage in structured small-group practice sessions designed to deepen the direct experience of speaking from embodied awareness and connection to the clarity and tone of citta (heart-mind).

 Instructions and guidance will be offered on knowing, sensing, allowing, and attuning to the citta with compassionate attention.
-Participants will explore how awareness of the body and heart can support clarity, steadiness, and care in communication.
+Participants will explore how awareness of the body, together with a heart soft enough to care and respond, can support clarity, steadiness, and care in communication.

 This daylong retreat is an opportunity to strengthen mindfulness, develop concentration, practice with the IMC community, and ask questions of the teacher.
-It is appropriate for both beginners and experienced practitioners.
+Both beginners and experienced practitioners are welcome.

 Please bring your own lunch.